bkesk/AFQMC_ascii_plots/README.md

 # AFQMC_ascii_plots

+This repo is an example provided in relation to our list of [research tools](https://github.com/bbusemeyer/research_tools).
-Simple ASCII plots for AFQMC based on gnuplot in 'dumb' terminal mode.
+Here, we make simple ASCII plots for AFQMC based on gnuplot in 'dumb' terminal mode.
 Currently, only energy versus total projection time curves for output in afqmclab's format are implemented; however, a wider variety of plots/formats can be easily added by request.

 This is also a good example of the 'argparse' python module which alows command line arguments to be easily parsed within python.
 It also automatically generates a 'help' option.